BogomolovAl/White-book/Misprints-and-unclear-moments-in-English-Ethereum-Wiki.md

 3) [Here](https://github.com/ethereum/wiki/wiki/%5BEnglish%5D-Dagger#birthday-attack) is misprint in the last paragraph: "that is memory-hard to computer but memory-easy to verify"

-5) [Here](https://github.com/ethereum/wiki/wiki/%5BEnglish%5D-White-Paper#a-next-generation-smart-contract-and-decentralized-application-platform): "smart property" broken/absent link.
+4) [Here](https://github.com/ethereum/wiki/wiki/%5BEnglish%5D-White-Paper#a-next-generation-smart-contract-and-decentralized-application-platform): "smart property" broken/absent link.
 ## List of unclear moments

-6) [Here in the sixth point](https://github.com/ethereum/wiki/wiki/%5BEnglish%5D-White-Paper#blockchain-and-mining): "For all in in..", of course "For all `i` in"

-7) on [ethereum.org](http://ethereum.org) (sic!) after you press "why": "For example, when when you deposit money.."

-8) [Here](https://github.com/ethereum/wiki/wiki/%5BEnglish%5D-White-Paper#financial-derivatives-and-stable-value-currencies) in the last paragraph: "Unike issuers.."